Mixing metals is an art. There are some metals that really don't go together, and some look better together than alone.

 Cool undertones are found in polished chrome, silver and stainless steel.

-T This is critical because it leads to rule #1 of mixing metals – when in doubt, stick to the same base tones.
+Rule #1 of mixing metals – when in doubt, stick to the same undertones.

 Cool undertones and warm undertones often don't go well together.
-Stick to the same undertone for a consistent result.
+Stick to the same undertone for a stylish finish.

-You can use matte black as a wild card - its base tone is neutral and works with both warm and cool base tones.
+You can use matte black as a wild card - it has a neutral undertone and works with both warm and cool undertones.

-Top tip – never, ever, EVER mix chrome and nickel.
-They are both shades of silver, but with different undertones, and they look terrible together.
+Tip – never, ever, mix chrome and nickel.
+They are both shades of silver, but with different undertones, and they don’t look good together.

-Brushed, satin, polished, hammered, matte – these all work too.
-In our book, you can mix these pretty freely!
+You can mix these pretty freely!
 Polished nickel or chrome look great with matte black.
-Hammered copper works with satin oil-rubbed bronze.
-Satin antique brass works with polished nickel.
+Antique brass works with polished nickel.

-The only thing we don’t recommend – mixing two finishes of the same color.
-For example, don’t mix polished nickel and brushed nickel – it will look like you tried to make them all match and failed.
+The only thing we don’t recommend – same metal but different finish.
+For example: don’t mix polished nickel and brushed nickel – it looks like you tried to make them match and failed.

-Rule #2 – if your metals are different, you can mix the finishes.
+Rule #2 – if your metals are different, you can mix finishes.

-Rule #3 when mixing metals – always 2, but no more than 3 surfaces.
+Rule #3 when mixing metals – always 2, but no more than 3.
 This creates a layered space that still feels cohesive and purposeful.
-When you go beyond 3 metal surfaces, you end up with an eclectic style.
+When you use more than three metals, you end up with an eclectic style, meaning there’s a lot of contrast in the space.
 If eclectic is your thing, go for it!
-But if your goal is to create a cohesive, well-put-together space, stick to 2-3.
+But if your goal is to create a cohesive space, stick to the 2-3 rule.

 Here are our favorite combinations!